Song Cycle (album): Side one

 "Widow's Walk" was composed by Parks to console his aunt following her husband's death from cancer.
-The track features sparse instrumentation, including a harp accentuating the downbeat, a bass marimba played by Parks, mandolin with a three-against-two polyrhythm, and an accordion alternating between shuffle and straight eighth-note rhythms.
+The track incorporates sparse instrumentation, including a harp accentuating the downbeat, a bass marimba played by Parks, mandolin with a three-against-two polyrhythm, and an accordion alternating between shuffle and straight eighth-note rhythms.
 Recording sessions involved incremental layering of parts at Sound Recorders.
-Parks’ voice was pitched up through tape manipulation.
+Parks' voice was pitched up through tape manipulation.
 Botnick and Parks employed rhythmic tape echo timed to subdivide beats, generating compound rhythms, a novel technique for the era.
 (Note: The same technique was later explored by minimalist composer Terry Riley and producer Lee Perry.)